 Exploring Pastors Leaving Ministry With The Lack Of Pastor Appreciation

 Most of us are concerned when we hear the number of pastors reportedly leaving ministry is said to be as many as 1500 per month.
-What would cause such a pastor exodus to take place?
+That number has been disputed and so let's say the number is much less, even 1 per month.
+What would cause a pastor exodus of any number to take place?

 My hope is that the term pastors leaving ministry term be reframed to mean pastors expanding ministry if the decision for a pastor changing careers leads to purposeful employment whereby one can still share the love of God with hurting people.

-Whether they are leaving senior pastor jobs or youth pastor jobs, the great concern for churches is that pastors are quitting their churches.
+Whether they are leaving senior pastor jobs or youth pastor jobs, the great concern for churches is that there are pastors quitting their churches.

 I share these concerns about pastors leaving church assignments to reveal the necessity for churches to express pastor appreciation.